-- 9. By the end of February 2016 (or other such timing as agreed by the Director-General), and every 3 years thereafter, unless the Director-General directs otherwise, the Applicant shall commission and pay the full cost of an Independent Environmental Audit of the development.
-This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Director-General; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the development and assess whether it is complying with the requirements in this consent and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals): - (d) review the adequacy of strategies, plans or programs required under the abovementioned approvals; - (e) recommend appropriate measures or actions to improve the environmental performance of the development, and/or any assessment, plan or program required under the abovementioned approvals.
+- 9. By the end of February 2016 (or other such timing as agreed by the Secretary), and every 3 years thereafter, unless the Secretary directs otherwise, the Applicant shall commission and pay the full cost of an Independent Environmental Audit of the development.
+This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the development and assess whether it is complying with the requirements in this consent and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); - review the adequacy of strategies, plans or programs required under the abovementioned approvals; and - (e) recommend appropriate measures or actions to improve the environmental performance of the development, and/or any assessment, plan or program required under the abovementioned approvals.

-Note: This audit team must be led by a suitably qualified auditor and include experts in any field specified by the Director-General.
+Note: This audit team must be led by a suitably qualified auditor and include experts in any field specified by the Secretary.

-10. Within 6 weeks of the completion of this audit, or as otherwise agreed by the Director-General, the Applicant shall submit a copy of the audit report to the Director-General, together with its response to any recommendations contained in the audit report.
+10. Within 6 weeks of the completion of this audit, or as otherwise agreed by the Secretary, the Applicant shall submit a copy of the audit report to the Secretary, together with its response to any recommendations contained in the audit report.